urbanlab/site-erasme-front/README.md

 ## Apollo Client

 ### Backend endpoint
 !
-If you are running the backend in local (localhost) and you want to build a **docker** image for the frontend (that will query the local backend graphql endpoint), you need to define the BACKEND_BASE_URL variable in .env file with your internal network IP address (`192.168.*.*`). `localhost` WON'T WORK WITH APOLLO CLIENT.
+If you are running the backend in local (localhost) and you want to build a **docker** image for the frontend (that will query the local backend graphql endpoint), you need to define the NEXT_PUBLIC_BACKEND_BASE_URL variable in .env file with your internal network IP address (`192.168.*.*`). `localhost` WON'T WORK WITH APOLLO CLIENT.
 On Linux, You can find your IP address using the following command in the terminal:

 ```bash